Jane Short

 Florence Jane Short (aka Rachel Peace) (born 25 April 1881 – after 1932) was a British feminist and suffragette, who was imprisoned and force-fed.

 Early life

 Florence Jane Short was born in 1881 in Lewisham, the daughter of Mary née Brown (1857-) and Samuel Henry Short (1850–1924), then a labourer.
-By 1901 her father was a storekeeper for the Metropolitan Board of Works while Jane Short is listed as a shirt machinist.
-In 1911 she was a masseuse and embroideress in Letchworth in Hertfordshire.
+By 1901, her father was a storekeeper for the Metropolitan Board of Work while Jane Short is listed as a shirt machinist.
+In 1911, she was a masseuse and embroideress in Letchworth in Hertfordshire.

 Suffragette activism

-Short was arrested for joining in suffragette activism in Downing Street, in November 1911; in July 1912 for window breaking at Baldock and Hitchin post offices and again for breaking windows at an estate agents in Pall Mall in February 1913.
+Short was arrested for joining in suffragette activism in Downing Street in November 1911; in July 1912 for window breaking at Baldock and Hitchin post offices and again for breaking windows at an estate agents in Pall Mall in February 1913.